PourRevenir/GaussQuadrature_3dGravity/README.md

 3. Open the `main.mlx` file and try the script.

+### Model and toolbox

+The real model used in the article comes from [SEG/EAGE Salt and Overthrust Models](https://wiki.seg.org/wiki/SEG/EAGE_Salt_and_Overthrust_Models).
+In order to process data in.segy and.su formats, you also need to download the matlab toolbox [Seislab 3.02](https://ww2.mathworks.cn/matlabcentral/fileexchange/53109-seislab-3-02).

+We provide a python program to do this, just run `download.py`.

 ### Contributing

 All constructive contributions are welcome, e.g. bug reports, discussions or suggestions for new features.
 You can either [open an issue on GitHub](https://github.com/PourRevenir/GaussQuadrature_3dGravity/issues) or make a pull request with your proposed changes.
 Before making a pull request, check if there is a corresponding issue opened and reference it in the pull request.
 If there isn't one, it is recommended to open one with your rationale for the change.
 New functionality or significant changes to the code that alter its behavior should come with corresponding tests and documentation.
 If you are new to contributing, you can open a work-in-progress pull request and have it iteratively reviewed.